The Poly-Raster Image format

 loader can use the file size.
 In absence of a file system, e.g. streaming images,

-an alternative is to append a terminator to the image --the terminator is a four-byte
+an alternative is to append a terminator to the image —the terminator is a four-byte

 field with all four bytes set to 0.
 When a loader tries to read a new header, the

-terminator takes the place of the size field, so a bitmap size of
+terminator takes the place of the size

 zero means that no more data will follow.